 - Computers and aerosol cans need to be taken out of your carry baggage and placed in a plastic tub provided for individual screening.

-- If you have a heart pacemaker or other medical conditions which maybe affect by X-Ray advise the security screening staff as you cannot go through the walk through metal detector.
+- If you have a heart pacemaker or other medical conditions which maybe affect by X-Ray advise the security screening staff as you may not be required to go through the walk through detector.

-- Steel capped boots, large buckle belts and some ladies shoes which include metal parts will need to be removed and screened separately.
+- Steel capped boots, large buckle belts and some jewellery and shoes which include metal parts will need to be removed and screened separately.

 Passengers who have not experienced aviation security screening before can visit www.TravelSECURE.infrastructure.gov.au